• Skip to primary navigation

 Kitschy Christmas Quilt

 Behold: the Kitschy Christmas quilt.
 The inspiration for this quilt first came from a quilt I saw in an Anthropologie catalog.
-I’d been thinking about it for a few weeks when I decided (on Thanksgiving Day) to make a Christmas version using all my scraps left over from last year’s Retro Christmas Quilt.
-(I used my Accuquilt GO cutter and the Isosceles Triangle die to cut out this whole quilt in a very short amount of time.)
+I'd been thinking about it for a few weeks when I decided to make a Christmas version using all my scraps left over from last year's Retro Christmas Quilt.
+I used my Accuquilt GO cutter and the Isosceles Triangle die to cut out this whole quilt in a very short amount of time.
+(Post Update: It looks like Accuquilt no longer makes the Isosceles die.)

 Don't worry if you don't have a die cut machine - these triangles are really easy to cut on your own!
 Print out the triangle template here - preferably on to something heavy like card stock.
 Or cut out and trace onto template plastic.

-Cut a 6″ strip of fabric and use the template as your guide for cutting triangles.
-(I like to still use the edge of a ruler to guide my rotary cutter and so that I’m less likely to trim down the template.)
+Cut a 6" strip of fabric and use the template as your guide for cutting triangles.
+This will be the height of your triangles.

 I've been collecting those retro-vintagey fabrics and now my stash is seriously depleted.
 But I'm okay with that since they're far better appreciated in a couple of finished quilts than in closet in my basement.
 The solid greens are Kona's: Palm (lighter) and Holly.